The buttons ICMIZE and Calculate Hero do two very different things.

 When we are talking about ICMIZE functionality in situations with 1 or 2 non-all-in raisers, the approximate solutions usually have more space for potential exploit compared to Nash approximations without non-all-in raisers.
 Because of this, the % jump can be pretty significant, as you are observing on the screenshot.

 The only way to minimize this jump significantly is to introduce mixed strategies, which we did in ICMIZER 3.

 However, there is one caveat with mixed strategies.
-While Nash equilibrium with mixed strategies is more stable, has less area for exploitation and because of that
+While Nash equilibrium with mixed strategies is more stable, has less area for exploitation, and because of that,

 has a smaller effect of what you are seeing on the screenshot ("ranges jump less"), this stability comes with a price.
 And this price is that most ranges of the Nash solution will have 1 or usually much more hands with random percentages, where say one hand is played 57% of the time, the other is played 73% of the time, etc, etc, etc.

-So while theoretically correct, such strategy could only realistically be followed by a bot, and the real players usually have a strategy that is much closer to the pure strategy.
+So while theoretically correct, such a strategy could only realistically be followed by a bot, and the real players usually have a strategy that is much closer to the pure strategy.